wazmiali/Data-Structure-Algo-Practice/README.md

 1. Browse `DSA C++/` to see existing solutions.
 2. Check `dsa.md` to see your progress / problems solved log.
 3. Try solving a new problem, commit your solution, and update `dsa.md`.
-4. Use branching & workflow practices — e.g. create a feature branch, open PR, let CI run, merge.
+4. Use branching & workflow practices — e.g. create a feature branch, open PR, let CI run merge.
 5. Feel free to contribute — fork the repo, add solutions / docs, open a PR.
 6. Keep naming consistent, write clear comments in code.